Email FacebookTwitterMenu burgerClose thin

 2. Set the Right Tone

-Money is often an emotionally charged topic, and your choice of tone matters when talking with clients.
 Market volatility, for instance, can spark feelings of fear, and a client may come to you in a panic over what to do.
-In that situation, what they need most is reassurance, which requires a calming tone.
+In that situation, what they need most is reassurance, which you can create by projecting a sense of calm, both with your words and body language.

 When deciding what tone to use, let the client lead you.
 Some clients may prefer a more formal approach, while others want to feel as if they’re discussing their finances with a friend.
 Matching the client’s tone can help them feel at ease and lead to deeper conversations.